8ta4/gag/README.md

 1. Paste the article content below the prompt.

-1. Run OpenAI o3-mini to get a list of jokes.
+1. Run OpenAI o3-mini to get a comeback joke.

-> How do I evaluate the jokes?
+> How do I evaluate the comeback jokes?

 1. Open a new session in GPT-4o.